jag1g13/pycgtool/README.md

 * [NumPy](http://www.numpy.org/)
 * [simpletraj](https://github.com/arose/simpletraj)

-The bundled test code may be run using your prefered Python testing frontend although nose is recommended.
+The bundled test code may be run using your preferred Python testing frontend although nose is recommended.
 All library dependencies may be installed from pip using the command `pip install -r requirements.txt`